aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)

 ### Changelog ###

+#### 1.17.0 ####
+- New features
+	- Improved formatted view for sync reports with possibility to view Outlook and server entities causing mapping warnings or errors.
+	- Improve UI.
+Rename Advanced Options to Network and proxy options and move button to server settings.
+Move Mapping Configuration button from advanced options form to main profile configuration form.
+	- Use prefix comparison in Outlook Repositories to filter also custom message_classes.
+- Bug fixes
+	- Fix test settings and don't allow an Outlook task folder for google calendar but only for a google tasklist.
+	- Change BackColor of all UI forms and textboxes to SystemColors.Window.
+	- Fix wordrap in changelog textbox of update window and make window resizable, feature request 24.
+	- Use empty password, if decrypting password fails, ticket #165.

 #### 1.16.0 ####
 - New features